 Who is responsible for arranging for a testing of a backflow prevention assembly?

-Owners are responsible for arranging for the testing of a backflow prevention assembly.
+Owners are responsible for arranging testing of a backflow prevention assembly.
+(With new structures, this is typically the contractor)

 What if my backflow prevention assembly fails the test?

-A notice will be sent to the owner and tenant of any building or structure that is found to have devices in violation of the Loudoun Water Cross-Connection Backflow Program.
-Devices found to be in non-compliance shall be repaired, overhauled or replaced by the customer at the customer’s expense within 15 days of notification by Loudoun Water.
+A notice will be sent to the owner of any building or structure that is found to have devices in violation of the Loudoun Water Cross-Connection Backflow Program.
+Devices found to be in non-compliance shall be repaired or replaced, then retested by a certified tester at the expense of the customer within 30 days of notification by Loudoun Water.

 What happens if I don’t have my assembly tested?